Reconstruction (architecture): Reconstruction of buildings and structures

-Other times, reconstructions are made in the case of sites where the historic and cultural significance was not recognized until long after its destruction, common in North America, especially with respect to its early history.
+Other times, reconstructions are made in the case of sites where the historic and cultural significance was not recognized until long after their destruction, which is common in North America, especially with respect to its early history.
 Examples include the reconstruction of Colonial Williamsburg in Virginia, the rebuilding of numerous structures in Independence National Historical Park in Philadelphia, and Fort William Historical Park in Ontario, Canada.

 Types of reconstruction

 There are different approaches to reconstruction, which differ in the degree of fidelity to the original and in the sensitivity to implementation.
-In architecture, Georg Mörsch describes reconstruction as a “scientific method of extracting sources to rebuild things that have gone under, regardless of the time that has passed since then”.
+In architecture, Georg Mörsch describes reconstruction as a "scientific method of extracting sources to rebuild things that have gone under, regardless of the time that has passed since then".